mansi3001/saas-contracts-dashboard/saas-contracts-dashboard/README.md

-# SaaS Contracts Dashboard
+# SaaS Contracts Dashboard - Frontend

-A modern React-based SaaS application for managing contracts with AI-powered insights, built for the UI/UX Developer Assignment.
+A modern React-based frontend for the SaaS Contracts Dashboard with AI-powered contract management and natural language querying.

 ## 🚀 Live Demo